dsrichard97/consulting-f9477/content/pages/careers.md

       type: TitleBlock
     subtitle: What is our support?
     text: >
-      At CSULB, our Statistical Consulting Group, comprised of skilled graduate students, offers specialized expertise to local businesses, harnessing the power of data science, statistics, and visualization.
-We support business projects in two main categories: Exploratory Projects, which help businesses assess the feasibility of ideas and develop project plans over a quarter, ideal for grant proposals and preliminary planning; and Research Product Projects, designed to deliver specific outcomes like analyses, data models, or visualizations, spanning 2-12 months with well-defined objectives.
-Our team, along with high caliber student consultants, is ready to transform your data into actionable insights, driving your business forward.
-Visit our portfolio for examples of our transformative work.
+      At CSULB, our Statistical Consulting Group is made up of highly skilled graduate students who provide specialized expertise in data science, statistics, and visualization to local businesses.
+We offer support for business projects in two primary categories: Exploratory Projects, which assist businesses in assessing the feasibility of ideas and developing project plans over a quarter—ideal for grant proposals and preliminary planning; and Research Product Projects, aimed at delivering specific outcomes such as analyses, data models, or visualizations, with durations ranging from 2-12 months and clearly defined goals.
+Our team, including top-tier student consultants, is prepared to turn your data into actionable insights that propel your business forward.
+Check out our **research.**
     actions: []
     colors: bg-neutral-fg-dark
     styles: